notkmhn/notkmhn.github.io/content/posts/2021-03-12-running-software-on-soho-router.md

 I needed to take a look at the configuration files, and it makes perfect sense: they may contain a few configuration options that are used within shell command invocations without sanitization on startup.
 After all, it should be already sanitized by whatever system was used to change them, right?

 ![assets/Pasted image 20210312063835.png](/assets/blog/img/1c9dc4de9a9a523491790bef07773c1ac6ad9b911e19d6f762bff2eacfc2a8e5.png)
-_Turns out that threat models matter a bit more in this context_
+_Turns out that threat models matter a bit more in this context.
+Source: [xkcd](https://xkcd.com/327/)._

 Anyway,  while the [Archer C2300 hacking wiki](https://github.com/acc-/tplink-archer-c2300) has some tools for converting the backup .bin files to XML and back, they do not work with the Archer C3200. *Surprise!*
 I've also tried the other decryption/decoding tools I've found to no avail, so it was time to start doing some reverse engineering.